Preventive Street Maintenance Program

 City Point Drive Reconstruction

 The developer of the City Point project reconstructed City Point Drive between Glenview Drive and City Hall in Spring of 2022.
-Reconstruction of a section of City Point in front of City Hall was also completed in June 2022.
+Reconstruction of a section of City Point in front of City Hall was also completed by the developer in June 2022.

 Asphalt Overlay Projects